 Living a more plant-based lifestyle can help the environment by decreasing your carbon footprint.

-The researchers suggested that we cut our consumption of red meat to help ease our on burden on the environment.
-Even substituting meat for a vegan alternative once a week can help.
-(Check out our tips for athletes looking for plant-powered plates).
+Researchers suggest that when we cut our consumption of red meat, it will help ease our burden on the environment.
+Even substituting meat for a vegan alternative once a week is beneficial.
+(Check out our recipe guide!).

 Think about it this way: by not choosing meat for one meal every week, you can help prevent potential emissions from that piece of food that would have sat on your plate.